cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 # Acknowledgements

 The authors would like to thank Adam Langley for this detailed writeup up Elligator2 with Curve25519 {{ElligatorAGL}}.
-We also thank Sean Devlin for feedback on earlier versions of this document.
+We also thank Sean Devlin and Thomas Icart for feedback on earlier versions of this document.

 --- back